open/close all folders

 - The New York Mets: The Unfavourite of the two New York baseball teams, the Mets (a shortened version of Metropolitans, the name of an old New York baseball team from the 19th century) have, for most their history, been the polar opposite of their more popular and older brother.
 They tend to go through cycles of brilliant play for five or six years followed by stretches where they're one of the worst teams in the league.
 They've won two World Series titles, both of which are the source of major Baseball mythology (the first one literally considered a miracle, the second one only happening because they were playing the Red Sox during their Curse of the Bambino stage (see: Bill Buckner).
 The Mets' first season (1962) featured only 40 wins in 160 games, and is considered the worst team in modern history.
 In the 1990s and early 2000s, they frequently sported one of the higher budgets in the majors, only to have an uncanny tendency to collapse in the season's final weeks; in 2007, they coughed up a seven game lead with seventeen to play, then did the same in 2008 with a three and a half game lead, both times losing the division race to their hated rival the Phillies.
-In 2009, a rash of injuries caused them to tumble to fourth place, and they've been in rebuilding mode ever since (though a sudden surplus of promising young pitching talent suggests that contention may be just around the corner).
+In 2009, a rash of injuries caused them to tumble to fourth place, sending them into rebuilding mode (which did help them to acquire a surplus of promising young pitching talent).
 Their situation hasn't been helped by their owners, the Wilpon family, losing millions of dollars in the Bernie Madoff scandal, forcing them to curb their spendthrift ways and creating the bizarre sight of a New York team being forced to take the field with a severely underfinanced roster.
-Things turned around greatly in 2015, however, as the team's young pitching staff began to gel, and the pickup for Yoenis Cespedes brought the offense to life.
+Things turned around greatly in 2015, however, as the team's young talented pitching staff began to gel, and the pickup for Yoenis Cespedes helped bring the offense to life and leading them to the Fall Classic, though they lost in 5 to the Kansas City Royals.
 Despite their checkered on field history, they have their fans (most notably Jon Stewart, Jerry Seinfeld, and Lady Gaga).
 Everybody loves an underdog, right?
 The Mets are also infamous for attracting somewhat rowdy, undisciplined players; as a case in point, many of the players on the 1986 World Series team had cocaine problems at some point during their career.

 - The Philadelphia Phillies: Played their first season in 1883 after replacing the Worcester Worcesters, making them one of the oldest franchises in baseball, if not all of modern professional sports.
-2008 World Series champions and 2009 runners-up, their victory in the 2008 WS ended Philly's long run of All-Sports Butt Monkey.
-Though they were the best team in the National League for a few years recently, historically, they are the losingest baseball franchise ever (and in terms of number of losses, the losingest team in all of professional sports).
+With two World Series championships as of this edit, their victory in the 2008 Series is particularly notable for ending a 25-year streak of Philadelphia not winning a championship in any major sport (though Philly's reputation as an All-Sports Butt Monkey has continued to remain somewhat intact).
+Though they were the best team in the National League in the late 2000s, they are historically the losingest baseball franchise ever (and in terms of number of losses, the losingest team in all of professional sports).
 They were also the last of the 16 original Major League teams to win a championship, their first title not coming until 1980.
-Like all Philadelphia sports teams, their fans are usually appear to be generally good-hearted working-class folk, but they can get really dangerous if drunk or if their team wins a championship (rioting is a popular Philly pastime), or if you are wearing a Mets uniform, a Mets cap, or anything related to the Mets. (or New York, really).
+Like all Philadelphia sports teams, their fans are usually appear to be generally good-hearted working-class folk, but they can get really dangerous if drunk or if their team wins a championship (rioting is a popular Philly pastime), or if you are wearing a Mets uniform, a Mets cap, or anything related to the Mets (or New York, really).
 Then you are just asking for it.
 The late great Harry Kalas — The Voice of NFL Films after John Facenda died — was their radio announcer until his death during the 2009 season.
-While starting in 2007 the team basically became the Yankees of the National League, procuring superstar players (mostly pitchers) at any price to make World Series runs, though a poor 2012 season sent the team back into rebuilding mode.
+From 2007-2011, the team basically became the Yankees of the National League, procuring superstar players (mostly pitchers) at any price to make World Series runs.
+However, they went straight back to their losing ways in 2012, and were forced to commence a full-blown rebuild in 2015.
 By the way, the team's somewhat uncreative nickname is an artifact of history; in the early days of baseball media would often refer to teams by simply pluralizing a city name.
 Also the home of the Phillie Phanatic, one of the goofiest and most-beloved mascots in sports.

-- The Chicago Cubs: The Woobie of Major League Baseball, and the oldest professional team still in existence.
-They have not won the World Series since 1908 and haven't even reached it since 1945.note Superstitious Cubs fans claim that the team's lack of postseason success is the result of the "Curse of the Billy Goat" (don't ask).
-They've had a couple of agonizingly close calls (most prominently 1984 and 2003).
-They play in Wrigley Field, the oldest park in the National League (1914), and second oldest in all of baseball, behind only Boston's Fenway Park, and, also like Fenway Park, among the most well-known and loved Major League stadiums.
+- The Chicago Cubsnote : The current World Champions.
+The Woobie of Major League Baseball, and the oldest professional team in America's big four league that is still in existencenote ; they had previously not won the World Series since 1908, and hadn't even reached it with a National League Championship since 1945. note Superstitious Cubs fans claim that the team's lack of postseason success was the result of the "Curse of the Billy Goat" (don't ask), although this mostly had been the result of a series of misfortunes led by perpetual money shortages, including a succession of owners (one of them previously owned a Federal League team), a lot of losing seasons (barely hovering over .500 in their winning seasonsnote ), Chicago's traditionally bad luck in sports until recent years (though of course the Cubs haven't benefited too much from the rising tide yet [and neither the Sox for that matter, despite their 2005 championship note ).
+Even when they do play well, it pretty much always ends in heartbreak; they've had some agonizingly close calls (most prominently 1984 and 2003), and when they actually got into the NLCS in 2015 after five straight losing seasons, they ended up being swept by the Mets... on the same day some flick predicted they would sweep the World Series (fans rejoiced anyways since they beat the hated Cardinals in the Division Series for the first time).
+However, they were done justice by going all the way, taking the World Series in seven games over the Indians in 2016.
+This was a fitting conclusion of their deliberately painful rebuild under the oversight of Theo Epstein (the same man who helped end the Red Sox's own championship drought), and has turned the Cubs into a talented young team with a seemingly bright future ahead of them.
+They play in Wrigley Field, the oldest park in the National League (1914, originally used by the Federal League Whales), and second oldest in all of baseball, behind only Boston's Fenway Park, and, also like Fenway Park, among the most well-known and loved Major League stadiums.
 It's famous for countless quirks such as ivy-covered outfield walls, fans sitting on nearby rooftops to watch the game, and the fact that night games were not allowed there until 1988.
 They are also well known for now-deceased broadcaster Harry Caray, known for his 7th inning renditions of "Take Me Out To The Ballgame" as well as his unique approach to color commentary.

 - Irony: The Cubs have made history in the World Series in over a half-dozen ways: (beginning with their crosstown loss to the White Sox in the 1906 World Series).
 They went 2-2 in the World Series over a five year span from 1906-1910 (not appearing in 1909).